m-ahmadi/tse-client/README.md

 Only positive integers or zero.
 Default: `1000`
 #### `tse.INTRADAY_UPDATE_SERVERS`
-Array of positive integers to use as CDN servers in the update process.
+Array of integers to use as CDN servers in the update process.
+Note that any negative number will result to `tsetmc.com` server.
-Note that `0` will result to `tsetmc.com` server.
+Note that `0` will result to `cdn.tsetmc.com` server.
 Only an array of only positive integers or zero.
-Default: `[0,7,8,9]`
+Default: `[-1,0]`
 #### `tse.getIntradayInstruments(struct?: boolean, arr?: boolean, structKey?: string)`
 Returns the list of instruments crawled by [`getIntraday()`](#tsegetintradaysymbols-string-settings-intradaysettings).
 The information of each instrument is from the latest crawled day.